Indian languages

 What's new on our site

-This is our collection of links to Aztec folktales and traditional stories that can be read online.
-We have indexed our Native American mythology section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
+This is our index of Aztec folktales and traditional stories that can be read online.
+We have organized our Native American mythology section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
 In particular, though these legends come from the Aztecs, the traditional stories of related tribes like the Toltec are very similar.

 Quetzalcoatl (also spelled Quetzalcohuatl):